-The Company derives its revenue primarily from export of garments and related products, with revenue recognised at a point in time when control of the goods has transferred to the customer.
-This is generally when the goods are delivered to the customer/agent nominated by the customer.
+The Company derives its revenue primarily from sale of fabric and related products, with revenue recognised at a point in time when control of the goods has transferred to the customer.
+This is generally when the goods are delivered to the customer/ agent nominated by the customer.